Topological effect on order-disorder transitions in U(1) sigma models: renormalization to Coulomb interaction potentials

 Thus,

 For $F_1(r)=F_2(r)=1/|r|$, the induced $G(r)$ potential takes a form of a dipole-dipole interaction modulated by $\eta_2$,

 Note that two endpoints of an open vortex line are attracted by a linear confining potential [see Appendix A]~\cite{herbutModernApproachCritical2007}.
-Since the endpoint and vortex-loop segment can be regarded as magnetic monopoles and associated magnetic dipoles respectively, the form of $(1-\hat{r} \hat{r}^T)/|r|$ in the right-hand side is interpreted as the dipole-dipole interaction that can be derived from the second-order derivatives of the linear confining potential.
+Since the endpoint and vortex-loop segment can be regarded as magnetic monopoles and associated magnetic dipoles respectively, the form of $(1-\hat{r} \hat{r}^T)/|r|$ in the right-hand side can be interpreted as the dipole-dipole interaction derived from the derivatives of the linear confining potential.
 The induced $g(r)$ interaction characterizes the energetics of curved vortex loops.
 Due to the modulation factor $\eta_2$, it favors those vortex loops curving within the $x_1$-$x_0$ or $x_2$-$x_0$ planes, while disfavoring those loops curving within the $x_1$-$x_2$ plane.
-In other words, the induced $g(r)$ helps to confine the vortex loops in a plane parallel to the $x_0$ axis, being consistent with the phase interference argument in Section IVA.
+In other words, the induced $g(r)$ helps to confine the vortex loops in a plane parallel to the $x_0$ axis.